 In case you’re a doubter, I’m here to tell you that yes, gluten sensitivity is REAL.
 And just because you don’t have celiac disease, it doesn’t mean this simple protein found in wheat, rye and barley is not at the root cause of your chronic inflammation and pain.
 (Before going gluten-free, please get tested for celiac disease, which you can do at your doctor’s office or via the imaware at-home celiac disease test.)

-Below, I’ve documented 10 common symptoms of gluten sensitivity so you can better understand if gluten is at the source of your condition.
-If you suspect a gluten sensitivity, be sure to talk with an educated physician or health profession about getting a proper diagnosis.
-Remember, most conventional doctors have NO CLUE about food sensitivities, so find the RIGHT doctor or risk getting talked out of getting these important tests!!
+Below, I’ve documented 10 symptoms that may signal you have a gluten sensitivity to help you better understand if gluten is the source of your chronic condition.
+If you suspect a gluten sensitivity, talk with an educated physician or health professional about getting a proper diagnosis.
+(Please do not go gluten-free before getting tested.
+I discuss why in this article.)

 A gluten sensitivity test is different from a celiac disease test.
 A celiac test is looking for antibodies to gluten (learn more about testing for celiac disease).
 Ironically, you can test for celiac disease with an at-home finger prick test, but no such test exists for testing for a gluten sensitivity.